JulioDeBastiani/yolov3-tf2/records.md

 - Val dataset size.

-- Time: in minutes, used the average time between 2 finished epochs from the finishing of the last one till the finish of the current.
+- Time: used the average time between 2 finished epochs from the finishing of the last one till the finish of the current.

 ## PERSONDET